Leo-U/Hangman/README.md

 The `GamePersistence` module is encapsulated in the sense its methods are private and can only be accessed by the `Game` class that `include`s it.

 My code wraps a bunch of methods with `private`.
 Making use of `private` in this way is considered an encapsulation method even though doing so also helps achieve abstraction.
 The reason for this is, to the best of my understanding, that encapsulation is a technique that is used to achieve abstraction.
 That is, abstraction is a design goal, and encapsulation is one way to accomplish it.
-From, the use of abstraction also helps to enable encapsulation.
+If I'm not mistaken, the use of abstraction also helps to enable encapsulation.

 ##### Single Responsibility Principle

-I feel that I followed the single responsibility principle in that
+The single responsibility principle states that every class, module, or function/method in a program should only be doing one thing.

+I endeavored to follow the single responsibility principle by breaking up methods into methods that perform one task each, and by separating the save/load game functionality, the dictionary functionality, and the gameplay functionality into different classes/modules.
+One could argue that it would be a good idea to also separate the display functionality into a separate class, but that was not done.

 ##### Inheritance